 I love meeting new people, talking to them, learning about them and then capturing a brief moment of their lives.
 It is always a privilege when someone invites me to be a part of a significant time in their life, whether it be a vacation, engagement or wedding.
 Photography provides me the opportunities to tell stories, one frame at a time.

 Hi there!
-My name is Tori and I'm seventeen years old.
+My name is Tori and I'm eighteen years old.
 I am lucky enough to say that I was born and raised right here on the Gulf Coast, which means that my manners for my elders, love for both sweet tea and country music run deep.
 I have a huge fascination with all things creative - whether it be writing or baking or candle-making - and I almost always have my hands busy doing something.
 I am a huge music fan and have a wide taste in music genres, thanks to both of my parents.
 I'm also a huge book lover, extending to pretty much any genre on the market (again, thanks momma & daddy).
 And I believe that love and compassion will save us all and that no person's voice should ever go unheard.

 I have always loved the art of photography, but I had never taken the time to consider it to be something I could do with my future.
 That was, up until about four years ago when my mom needed a second photographer for a wedding desperately.
 I had never photographed anything on a DSLR before; I'd only tagged along to family sessions to make the children (and sometimes, the adults) laugh for the camera.
 (I'm sure many of you that has worked with my mom remember young me jumping around entertaining the kiddos during my moms sessions) But, there I was, handed a camera and told the basics, then shooed off to work.
 It turns out that that skill runs in my veins, just like my mom's.
 I learned everything I needed to know from there, by the good system of trial and error.
 And now, I'm here, hoping to further my journey as a photographer.
 I love working with families with children, extended families and capturing the love between newlyweds.